elunna/hackem/hackem_changelog.md

     - Bar-Lgura are telepath, can jump, see inv
 - (&) chasme
     - Added telepathy, see invisible, resistance to acid, cold, and shock.
-    - Added high MR of 70?
+    - Raised MR to 70
 - (&) babau
-    - Babau have 1 horn.
-    - Babau have thick leathery hide.
+    - Babau have 1 horn and a thick leathery hide.
     - Added a passive corrosion attack (from their acidic greasy hide)
     - Babau usually use two-handed swords or spears.
 - (&) nabassu